GSA/Section508.gov/_bios_iaaf/greener-matthew.md

 image_url: https://assets.section508.gov/files/bio-images/greener-matthew.jpg
 iaaf_years: 2023
 ---
-"Matthew Greener has been a contractor with the FDIC since February 2023 working as a Document Remediation Specialist.
+Matthew Greener has been a contractor with the FDIC since February 2023 working as a Document Remediation Specialist.

 Matthew spent the past 18 years as a contract employee as both a Section 508 Test Engineer and Analyst.
 Matthew also specializes in Section 508 conformance testing of web-based applications and Section 508/WCAG testing of Learning Management Systems.

-Matthew holds a Bachelor's degree in Journalism from Northeastern University in Boston, MA."
+Matthew holds a Bachelor's degree in Journalism from Northeastern University in Boston, MA.